 Aimed at reducing the human and financial costs of workplace accidents and injuries, the SECOR® Program helps companies develop and maintain company-wide safety programs and introduce standardized safety training.
-SECOR® also helps Yukon employers understand territorial occupational health and safety legislation and regulations, including employer and worker rights and responsibilities.
+SECOR® also helps Yukon employers understand Workers' Safety & Compensation Act and the Workplace Health & Safety Regulations, including employer and worker rights and responsibilities.
 Understanding these rights and obligations helps industries avoid liability, while also ensuring regulatory due diligence.

 Yukon companies are continuously faced with competitive issues, such as declining markets, intense competition, and escalating operating costs.
 The SECOR® Program is a tool companies can use to reduce costs, improve profitability, and further professionalize their industry.

-The SECOR® Program is offered in partnership between Northern Safety Network Yukon (NSNY) and the Yukon Workers’ Compensation Health and Safety Board (YWCHSB).
+The SECOR® Program is offered in partnership between Northern Safety Network Yukon (NSNY) and the Workers' Safety & Compensation Board (WSCB).
 The program is administered by the NSNY and is available to all Yukon employers with less than 10 employees.

 Small Employer Certificate of Recognition (SECOR®) Process

 SECOR® Certification requires 3 courses.
 The company owner/senior manager should be the person taking the training, however if this is not possible then the employee taking the training on behalf of the company shall be a full time (regular or permanent) Yukon site employee.
 An employee is full-time (regular or permanent) when he/she is employed in a continuous capacity for the SECOR® company.
-This individual's name must appear on the company's payroll and be covered by the firm's WCB account.
+This individual's name must appear on the company's payroll and be covered by the firm's WSCB account.

-- Principles of Health & Safety Management (PHSM)- An online course designed to help the company develop and implement a health & safety program.
+- Principles of Health & Safety Management (PHSM)- This course is designed to help the company develop and implement a health & safety program.